-(4) With a cam action mechanism, move the quick-release lever to the OPEN position (fig. 8b).
-With a through bolt or bolt on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever; then push the wheel forward far enough to be able to remove the chain from the rear sprocket.
+(4) With a cam action mechanism, move the quick-release (6) With a cam action system, move the cam lever lever to the OPEN position (fig. 8b).
+With a through bolt upwards and swing it into the CLOSED position (fig. 8 a or bolt on mechanism, loosen the fastener(s) with an ap-& b).
+The lever should now be parallel to the seat stay or chain stay and curved toward the wheel.
+To apply enough propriate wrench, lock lever or integral lever; then push the wheel forward far enough to be able to remove the clamping force, you should have to wrap your fingers chain from the rear sprocket. around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand.